amberin/amberin-firewalld/README.md

 * It implements only the most basic features.
-Passthroughs, port forwarding, direct rules, masquerade and more are not supported (yet).cardno:000609611367
+Passthroughs, port forwarding, direct rules, masquerade and more are not supported (yet).
 * It edits XML files directly and relies heavily on templates, so it will break if FirewallD changes the look of its XMLs.
 * It currently does not implement any resources or providers;
   everything is expected to be described by the ENC/`hiera`.
 * It currently contains some pretty ugly attempts at Ruby logic.
-* It has no tests and is probably not very robust.
+* It currently has no tests, very little validation of hiera input, and hence is probably not very robust.

 ## Setup